sgrimbergen/tech-lab-2025/TICKETS.md

 > Your job is to add code in the `generate_xxxx.ipynb` notebooks in order to generate a dataset that can be used.

 ### Generating a dataset for training and evaluation
 The customer didn't provide any training data, just information about the products they have.
 So, we will need to fabricate our own training and testing datasets.
-They only provided the data stored in the `data` folder.
+They only provided the data stored in the [data](./data/) folder.

 To do so the first thing we will do is generate a set of products from the product data, in a way they would appear in a sentence spoken by a human.
-Have a look at `data_generation/generate_item_examples.ipynb`.
+Have a look at [data_generation/generate_item_examples](data_generation/generate_item_examples.ipynb).
 Run this file to generate a set of 20 products.
 The product names contain a lot of symbols and parts that a human wouldn't mention.
 Implement the `clean_product_name()` method so that the file generates sensible product names.
 For example, remove dimensions from the names.
 Humans probably don't mention them.
 The performance of the pipeline depends on the quality of this training data!

 Once you feel like you got a good set of product names, generate as many examples as possible, maybe even with variations for the same product.
 Check the contents again and clean further if necessary.
-When done, generate order examples by running the `generate_order_examples.ipynb` file.
-The goal is to implement the `generate_order_example` method.
+When done, generate order examples by running the [data_generation/generate_order_examples](generate_order_examples.ipynb) file.
+The goal is to implement the `generate_order_example()` method.
 There is a way to do this using LLM's, but you can also go with a more conventional approach.
-A basis for using GPT-4o is provided in `utils.py`
+A basis for using GPT-4o is provided in [utils.py](data_generation/utils.py)

-The sentences you generate will be stored in `data/order_examples.json`.
+The sentences you generate will be stored in [data/order_examples](data/order_examples/).

 <br/><br/>
 # Ticket 2: Implementing an NER solution

 > Your job is to write system prompts that are able to generate an order from a user message.

 Run the little web app we created for you using `npm run dev`.
 Open your browser and go to `localhost:3000`.
 Here you will see the app where you can do several things.
 The main goal is to define the 2 system prompts so that when you send a message, the items you mentioned appear in the product list at the bottom.
 For this to work it is important that the output of the LLMs has the right format for each step!
-Look at the code in `page.tsx` to understand what is needed.
+Look at the code in [page.tsx](app/page.tsx) to understand what is needed.
 Keep in mind that the product data is in German!

 **Note**: If you have a bug in your prompts, the app might get stuck in "thinking" mode.
 Open the console in your browser then you should see an error that points you in the right direction.